Stealing from a car is called Larceny From a Motor Vehicle

-The state of Michigan has some of the toughest laws related to stealing from cars and damaging cars.
-In addition to having some harsh penalties, the law that applies to Larceny From a Motor Vehicle is extremely complex.
-Judges, prosecutors, and police officers have likely either had something stolen from their vehicle or from a family member’s vehicle, so these cases can feel personal to them.
-This is not how the criminal justice system is supposed to work, and the defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. will stand up and fight to make sure you are treated fairly and get every benefit and advantage the law allows.
+Michigan has some of the strictest laws related to stealing from cars and damaging cars.
+In addition to having some harsh penalties, the law that applies to Larceny From a Motor Vehicle is highly complex.
+Judges, prosecutors, and police officers have likely had something stolen from their vehicle or a family member’s vehicle, so these cases can feel personal.
+This is not how the criminal justice system is supposed to work.
+The Larceny from a Motor Vehicle defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. will stand up and fight to make sure you are treated fairly and get every benefit and advantage the law allows.

 Larceny From a Motor Vehicle Penalties

-The penalty for Larceny From a Motor Vehicle may depend on what is stolen, or the value of the item taken.
-A person who convicted of felony larceny for stealing or unlawfully removing or taking a wheel, tire, airbag, catalytic converter, radio, stereo, clock, telephone, computer, or other electronic devices from a motor vehicle faces up to 5 years in prison, up to 5 years on probation, and a fine of not more than $10,000.00
+The penalty for Larceny From a Motor Vehicle may depend on what is stolen or the item’s value.
+A person who is convicted of felony larceny for stealing or unlawfully removing or taking a wheel, tire, airbag, catalytic converter, radio, stereo, clock, telephone, computer, or other electronic devices from a motor vehicle faces up to 5 years in prison, up to 5 years on probation, and a fine of not more than $10,000.00

-- Over $20,000, the maximum sentence is up to 10 years in prison, and up to 5 years on probation.
+- Over $20,000, the maximum sentence is up to 10 years in prison and 5 years on probation.